chrisxfire/chrisxfire.github.io/content/notes/asp.net/ef-core/querying-data.md

 weight: 1
 ---

-# Overview
+# overview
 EF Core uses LINQ to query data from the database.

-# Loading all data
+# loading all data
 ```cs
 using var context = new BloggingContext();

 var blogs = context.Blogs.ToList();
 ```

-# Loading a single entity
+# loading a single entity
 ```cs
 using var context = new BloggingContext();

 var blog = context.Blogs.Single(b => b.BlogId == 1);
 ```

-# Filtering
+# filtering
 ```cs
 using var context = new BloggingContext();